Ross Parker (songwriter): Acting career

 Parker made his on-screen debut in the British-American film by Albert R. Broccoli, Chitty Chitty Bang Bang, as Lord Scrumptious's chef.
 It was his only notable role in a blockbuster film.
 He appeared as French-Canadian detective sergeant Soustelle in "The Saint" season 2 episode "Judith".

 Parker previously had appeared on stage in Paris, in 1955, in Pommes à l'Anglaise.
 He then performed in the revue La Plume de Ma Tante for several years, firstly at the Garrick Theatre in London from 1956 to 1958, then at the Royale Theatre, New York, from 1958 to 1960, after which the revue toured to Las Vegas, Los Angeles and San Francisco in 1961.
 Parker returned to the Théâtre des Variétés in Paris in 1965 to appear in this revue once again.

+Death

+Parker died on August 1, 1974, at the age of 59, at his residence in Kent, England.